Standards of Learning: History

 In 1992, Virginia attempted adopting an education plan known as the Common Core of Learning.
 A largely parent-driven grassroots movement opposed the Common Core of Learning, arguing that it held no meaningful education plan and seemed to be putting more emphasis on behavioral issues than education issues.
-After a debate at Huguenot High School, the Common Core of Learning was discarded, to be later replaced by the Standards of Learning.
+After a debate at Huguenot High School in Richmond, Virginia, Common Core of Learning was discarded and later replaced by Standards of Learning.
 The SOL were created through a process involving parents, teachers, and common citizens.

 The SOL became the springboard for adhering to the new No Child Left Behind Act, which was enacted in January 2002.
 They were used as the basis for evaluation of administration, teachers, and students in public schools.

 Establishing standards

-In June 1995, the Virginia Department of Education (VDOE) approved the Standards of Learning in four core content areas: mathematics, science, English, and history & social sciences.
+In June 1995, the Virginia Department of Education (VDOE) approved the Standards of Learning in four core content areas: mathematics, science, English, and history, and social sciences.
 In September 1997, the Board of Education established new Standards of Accreditation (SOA) for public schools in Virginia that link statewide accountability tests to the SOL and hold students, schools, and school divisions accountable for results.

 The results of the SOL directly affect the schools that administer them as much as the students.
 If a certain passing rate is not met each year, the school can lose its accreditation.
 This sets higher standards for employment and puts more responsibility on teachers and administrators to focus on areas of learning that are fundamental to the Standards of Learning.
 The published results of the testing also help parents who are looking for schools with high achievement for their children, putting further pressure for success on school administrators and teachers.

 Before the SOL was implemented, the tests required to graduate affected the student, not the school.
 To graduate from high school, a student only needed to pass a sixth grade level test.
 As a result, 24-25% of new college freshmen needed remedial help.
 This level of literacy was unacceptable for the demands of the 21st century.
 The SOL set the bar higher for test-oriented education and performance-driven results.

+Results over ten years

-64 percent in 2002, 78 percent in 2003, and 84 percent in 2004.
+In 1998, the first year of SOL testing, only 2 percent of the Virginia Commonwealth's public schools met the standard for full accreditation.
+The percentage of schools meeting the state's accreditation standards increased to 6.5 percent in 1999, 22 percent in 2000, 40 percent in 2001, 64 percent in 2002, 78 percent in 2003, and 84 percent in 2004.

 In October 2005, the state reported that 92 percent of the Commonwealth's 1,834 schools received accreditation ratings for 2005–2006, with students meeting or exceeding state achievement objectives on Standards of Learning (SOL) tests and other statewide assessments in the four core academic areas.

 The VDOE stopped reporting statewide results in 2006.
 However, complete results of all assessments in grades 3-8 and end-of-course tests for fall, spring, and summer may be found on the School Report Cards.